How to Grow, Care and Propagate Reed Palm (Chamaedorea seifrizii)

 Reduce watering in the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.

 Avoid getting the base of the palm wet to prevent rotting.
-Do not allow the palm to sit in soggy soil as it can lead to root-rot disease and eventual death of the palm.
+Do not allow the palm to sit in soggy soil as it can lead to root-rot and eventual death of the palm.

 Light Requirements

-Reed Palm grows best in bright, indirect light away from direct sunlight to prevent scorching of the fronds.
+Reed Palm grows best in bright indirect light (partial shade).
+Protect it from direct sunlight as it can cause it to develop a yellowish color and scorching of the fronds.

 Temperature and Humidity

-Keep Chamaedorea seifrizii away from cold draughts as it hates cold temperatures which cause it to develop brown leaf tips and brown leaf spots.
+Reed Palm requires an average warmth of 15-270C to thrive.
+Keep it away from cold drafts as it hates cold temperatures which cause it to develop brown leaf tips and brown leaf spots.

+Chamaedorea seifrizii has no need for extra humidity, moderate humidity of 50-55%.
+However, it benefits from occasional misting of the leaves during hot weather.
 Occasionally clean the mature leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.

 Potting Mix

 The best potting medium for Reed Palm should be rich in organic matter and easily draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal.

 Feeding

+Feed your Chamaedorea seifrizii with a balanced, liquid fertilizer monthly during the growing period to encourage lush growth.
 Stop feeding in the cold season as growth is reduced at this time and feeding at this time as it can lead to fertilizer burn and eventual death of the palm.

 Regularly flush out accumulated salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.
 Let the stream run for several minutes and repeat several times.